devmaxcat/profile-generator-js/CONTRIBUTING.md

 ---

 ## Contributing to Documentation
-To contribute to the documentation:
+To contribute to documentation:

-1. **Fork the Repository:** Fork the repo to your own GitHub account.
+1. **Fork the Repository:** Fork the repot.
 2. **Create a Branch:** Use the naming convention `docs/<type>/<topic>`, where:
    - `<topic>` is the part of the documentation you are modifying (e.g., "readme" or "myMethod").
    - `<type>` reflects the nature of your changes: